 - The applicant must not have major disruptive behaviour, such as self-injury, suicidal threats, physical/verbal/sexual aggressiveness toward others, and stealing.

-Once the applicant is assessed to be eligible for admission to CFA, the applicant will go through a 3-months trial and work assessment at the centre.
+Once the applicant is assessed to be eligible for admission, the applicant will go through a 3-months trial and work assessment at the centre.
 Admission into the work training programme will be given to successful applicants when a vacancy arises.